 - A mistake of selling the stock too soon.
 Often a value investment will fail to move for years.
 When it finally does move, many value investors will sell far too soon, sometimes missing out on an additional 300-500% return (or even more).
 Value investors Peter Cundill and Robert Robotti have discussed this mistake.

 - A mistake where the investment does well, but one realizes that the good outcome was due to luck and that one’s analysis was incorrect.
 It is often difficult to identify this type of mistake because the outcome of the investment is good, but it’s crucial to do so, otherwise one’s future results will be penalized.

 Here is the value investor Chris Davis talking about how he and his colleagues frame their mistakes on the wall in order never to forget the lessons: http://davisfunds.com/document/video/mistake_wall

 Davis points out that, as an investor, one should always be improving with age.
-As Buffett and Munger say, lifelong learning is a key to success, especially investing, where all knowledge is cumulative.
-Very often one’s current decisions are better and more profitable as a result of having learned the right lessons from past mistakes.
+As Buffett and Munger say, lifelong learning is a key to success, especially in investing, where all knowledge is cumulative.
+Frequently one’s current decisions are better and more profitable as a result of having learned the right lessons from past mistakes.

 DOING BUSINESS THE BUFFETT-PABRAI WAY

 Hang out with people better than you, and you cannot help but improve.